 Kelsey graduated from the University of Manitoba with a BSc (honours) in environmental chemistry.
 Her research is focused on using geochemical tracers to identify the sources, transport pathways, and biogeochemical processes that affect gases/fluids migrating to surface from well integrity issues in the oil & gas sector.

 Kaylee is an undergraduate student studying forensic science with a specialization in biochemistry and molecular biology at the University of Windsor.
 She is developing analytical techniques to characterize compositional and isotopic tracers in the oil and gas sector.

 Zachary is an undergraduate in the Outstanding Scholar program studying forensic science with a specialization in biology at the University of Windsor.
 He is developing analytical techniques to improve the geochemical tools used in gas migration investigations and helium exploration.

 David is a well established researcher with over 25 years of technical expertise in environmental and analytical chemistry.
 He provides support for a wide range of sample preparation, analysis, instrument maintenance, and field programs.
 David recently led a study that validated the methods he developed for nutrient analysis at GLIER with government regulatory bodies in Ontario.

 Dr. Gaetan Borgonie is a biologist, internationally recognized for his groundbreaking work that characterized metazoan extremophiles in the deep subsurface of South Africa.
 His research in the Great Lakes is focused on understanding the factors that control the survival of organisms migrating from surface water sources to the subsurface.

-Scott Colborne (Co-Supervised Postdoc)
+Scott Colborne (Co-Supervised PDF)